jeff4/bionotes.github.io/index.md

 	* Duplicate genes within a single genome are **paralogs**
 	* Orthologs and paralogs are subsets of the larger containing set of homologs

+## Chapter 3: Proteins
+* See Alberts p.
+127-129 to see tables and panels of categories of polar vs. nonpolar sidechain/amino acids, acidic vs. basic sidechains, etc.

 ---